-- A. Both parties agree that the commitment of the Department, NNU and RNs at every level is critical for success of the PI program. - B. NNU will appoint a representative as a full member on the facility-level PI program committee(s) and other appropriate PI program committees, either local or national, currently in existence, newly developed or its successor.
-Minutes from these committees will be made available to NNU, upon request. - C. NNU bargaining unit RNs and representatives will receive training appropriate to their PI committee, task or responsibility.
+- A. Both parties agree that the commitment of the Department, NNU and RNs at every level is critical for success of the PI program. - B. NNU will appoint a representative as a full member on the facility-level PI program committee(s) and other appropriate PI program committees, either local or national, currently in existence, newly developed or its successor. - C. Minutes, policies, manuals etc., from these committee(s) will be made available to NNU through their member/representative and one alternate.
+If available electronically, the union member/representative and one alternate will have access to SharePoint, databases and Dashboards related to the committee(s). - D. NNU bargaining unit RNs and representatives will receive training appropriate to their PI committee, task or responsibility.

-ARTICLE 44: RESEARCH
+ARTICLE 43: Research

 - A. The Department and NNU mutually agree that research is for the advancement of patient care and/or nursing science. - B. It is recognized that participation in research development, gathering data, data analysis/recommendations, or research utilization can enhance the RN's role/career development.
-The Department will encourage and support participation by RNs in VAapproved research projects, approved by the Institutional Review Board and/or Health Services Research and Development.
+The Department will encourage and support participation by RNs in VA-approved research projects, approved by the Institutional Review Board and/or Health Services Research and Development.
 However, this Article is subject to the provisions of 38 USC 7422.